 Before acquisition begins, field survey and soil information must be obtained to finalize design.
 A soil boring is drilled at structure locations to determine the mechanical properties of the soil.
-Right-of-way agents request access to the property and coordinate between the soil boring contractor and the property owner.
+Soil borings typically take place about a year before the start of construction.
+Right-of-way (ROW) agents request access to the property and coordinate between the soil boring contractor and the property owner.
 The soil boring locations are staked and existing underground utilities are located prior to borings.
 Once final pole locations are determined, they are staked in the field with tree clearing limits, right-of-way boundaries and other property features mapped as needed.
-Landowners are able to view structure locations prior to easement acquisition.
-Typically, a 150-foot wide easement will be required for 230 kV lines, and a 75-foot easement will be required for 115 kV lines.
+Typically, a 75-foot wide easement will be required for 69-kV lines.